RJB888/alexa_skill/README.md

 - Incorporate the Beta Skill builder package to use Alexa's built-in ability to prompt for messages and verify message content.

+- Incorporate message indicator lights to show a message has been recorded.

 ## Contributing